sebasruii/flamapy-ide/README.md

 ## Getting started

-To run FlamapyIDE locally, you must have node installed.
+To run FlamapyIDE locally, you must have NodeJS (>=18.5) installed.
 Clone this repository and follow these steps:

 ### 1. Install dependencies